websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/introduction-to-the-recycle-bin.md

 # Introduction to the Recycle Bin

-Assets that are deleted are placed in the Recycle Bin.
-Assets in the Recycle Bin can be restored by users.
-Assets in the Recycle Bin can expire after a configured period of time, resulting in permanent deletion.
-By default, the Recycle Bin is enabled instance-wide and can be disabled on a site by site basis.
+Liferay DXP includes an integrated *Recycle Bin* so you can temporarily store content and data you want to remove from your instance before making that removal permanent.
+By default, the Recycle Bin is enabled instance-wide, though you can disable it at any time for individual Sites.

-With the Recycle Bin enabled, the _Move to the Recycle Bin_ action replaces _Delete_ for certain asset types. <!-- What asset types? -->
+While enabled, the *Delete* action is replaced with *Move to the Recycle Bin* for recyclable assets (i.e., folders, web content, blogs, documents, media, message boards, and wikis).

 ![The folder is moved to Recycle Bin and not deleted immediately.](./introduction-to-the-recycle-bin/images/01.png)

-When viewing the Recycle Bin, users can restore or permanently delete an asset.
+Once recycled, an asset is retained for a specified period of time, during which Users can *Restore* or permanently *Delete* it.
+However, once an asset has remained in the recycle bin for longer than the specified retention period, it is automatically deleted from your instance.
+The default retention period is 43,200 minutes (i.e., 30 days).

 ![There is an option to delete or restore a file.](./introduction-to-the-recycle-bin/images/02.png)